Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 > The thundering herd.
 A group of animals galloping in the same direction.
 Sometimes because of an attacking predator, sometimes towards something interesting like a water drinking spot.

 The herd, in this case, is a subset of those 400k people attracted towards the relevant PR.
 That sounds thundering already, BUT WAIT!
 People arrived and started exploring what the notification is all about.
-The PR in itself contains nothing of substance, something very unprofessional (let's leave it at that), and that became the bait!
-Oh yes, I advise to click the link and read for yourself.
-Perfect example of how not to cooperate.
+The PR in itself contains nothing of substance, something very unprofessional (let's leave it at that), and that became bait!
+Oh yes, I advise to click the link and read the comments for yourself.
+Perfect example of bad cooperation.

-> Most are memers actually, I'd love to dissect angry ungrounded messages!
+> Most are memers actually, I'd love to have dissected angry ungrounded messages!
 DISSAPOINTEEEED lol

 For some reason people tend to get mad upon receiving a notification.
 Extra mad if the topic is unexpected or irrelevant.
 Now imagine if the topic contained something that offended them personally...
 OOOH YES!
 And there are also memers (trolls basically) that found the situation funny, like me.
 Now what do you expect to happen when people start commenting on the PR? ...
 YES, MORE NOTIFICATIONS! *real thunderstrike*
 Ooh boy, people might be able to resist a handfull of irrelevant notification messages.
-But 10s, 100s, that would be tough!
+But 10s-100s of messages, that's something very hard to ignore.
+Some got tempted and left another comment themselves, adding another notification on top.

 *Ahem* ... the comments increased, notification messages multiplied, and the IT community had a good laugh on a sunday morning..